nsresulta/cache-invalidator/README.md

 ## cache invalidator

-Invalidate cache (Cloud front) when stage or prod upgrade occurs - Perfect for GitOps type setup of CI/CD.
+Invalidate cache when stage or prod upgrade occurs in a K8S cluster - Perfect for GitOps type setup of CI/CD.
+Currently only AWS Cloud Front is supprted.

 ## Info